disassembly/Huawei-EchoLife-Router-Reboot/README.md

-# A python 3 script to reboot Safaricom Echolife Huawei routers.
+# A python 3 script to remotely reboot Safaricom Echolife Huawei routers.
     Tested on: HG8245H